taboniek/IseeGREEN/README.md

-# IseeGREEN
+# I :eyes: GREEN
-:alien: This program converts your green color of picture to bitmap
+:alien: This program converts your green color of picture to bitmap :dragon_face:

 # Screen of result